President Obama clearly has a place in history for breaking through the race barrier, but how will the rest of his presidency be remembered?

 Jonathan Alter is an award-winning author, reporter, columnist and television analyst.
 Since 2011, Alter has written a column for Bloomberg View, a worldwide commentary site housed under Bloomberg News.
 He spent 28 years at Newsweek, where he was a longtime senior editor and columnist and wrote more than 50 cover stories.
 He has also written for The New York Times, The Washington Post, The Washington Monthly, The Atlantic, Vanity Fair, The New Republic and other publications.
 Since 1996, Alter has been an analyst and contributing correspondent for NBC News and MSNBC.

 The 2012 campaign marks the eighth presidential election Alter has covered.
 He has frequently interviewed American presidents and other world leaders and regularly breaks news.
-His Newsweek cover stories over the years included everything from Bill Clinton’s first interview after leaving the presidency, to Barack Obama’s first-ever magazine cover, to Alter’s personal story of living with cancer, to the history of assassinations in America.
+His Newsweek cover stories over the years included everything from Bill Clinton’s first interview after leaving the presidency to Barack Obama’s first-ever magazine cover.